-If you are high risk (as defined below), call your provider to see if you are eligible!
+If you are high risk of severe illness due to COVID-19 (as defined below), call your provider to see if you are eligible!

 Key points to know:

 - Monoclonal antibody treatments (mAB) and oral antiviral medications are available in Pacific County - Medical provider order is required - Treatments are most effective if administered within the first few days of disease (the earlier the better) - Those who are high risk due to age or certain underlying health conditions are eligible.
 Talk to your provider to see if they are right for you!